Connect with others who understand.

 Powered By

-MS Disability Benefits: How To Apply and More
+MS Disability Benefits: SSDI, SSI, and How To Apply

 Written by Annie Keller

-Even the best accommodations at work sometimes aren’t enough to help you keep your job when you have multiple sclerosis (MS).
-Symptoms such as visual impairments, difficulty walking, and fatigue can make work impossible.
+Even the best workplace accommodations sometimes aren’t enough to help you keep your job when you have multiple sclerosis (MS).
+Symptoms such as vision problems, difficulty walking, and fatigue can make it hard or impossible to work.

 When people in the U.S. living with MS can no longer work, many seek Social Security disability benefits.
 Disability benefits help replace lost income when people with MS leave their jobs.

-The process of applying for a disability claim can feel intimidating, but understanding the process ahead of time can make applying easier.
+Still, understanding the process ahead of time can make applying feel easier.

 Disability Benefit Programs in the U.S.

-There is an asset cap for receiving Supplemental Security Income.
-If an individual has more than $2,000 of assets (or a couple has more than $3,000 of assets), they lose eligibility.
-The Social Security Administration (SSA) has a list of which assets are counted toward the maximum.
+SSI also has strict financial rules.
+If an individual has more than $2,000 in countable resources, or a couple has more than $3,000, they may lose eligibility.
+The SSA has a list of which resources count toward the limit.

 It’s possible to get both SSDI and SSI if you have very limited funds and have a work history.